fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ### Visualizing distances

+Once we vectorize our texts, we can plot them in vector space.
+Doing so let's us **visualize distances** between texts.

+The problem is a text vector could have hundreds, thousands, or even more dimensions (think of the length of the vector).

+We can't (and shouldn't) try to plot these huge, multi-dimensional vectors.
+What we can do, however, is reshape them into more easily plotted objects.

+This is called **multidimensional scaling (MDS)**.
+MDS essentially transforms the information about the pairwise 'distances' among a corpus of $n$ texts into a configuration of $n$ points that can be mapped into an abstract Cartesian space.

-We can visualize the pairwise distances between our texts.
-A general approach is to assign a point in a plane to each text, making sure that the distance between points is proportional to the pairwise distances we calculated.
-This kind of visualization is common enough that it has a name, “multidimensional scaling” (MDS) and family of functions in scikit-learn.
+In other words, we want to assign a 2-dimensional point to each text in our corpus, while making sure that the distance between each of these points is proportional to the pairwise distances between each text.

+Thankfully there are pre-built MDS functions in Scikit-learn.

 ```python